Berkley Square

-Berkley Square was designed in 1949 by Paul Revere Williams and is named after Thomas L. Berkley, an attorney from Oakland, California.
+Berkley Square is a historic district in the West Las Vegas area of Las Vegas, Nevada.
+It was designed in 1949 by Paul Revere Williams and is named after Thomas L. Berkley, an attorney from Oakland, California.
 The historic district contained 148 homes.
-It was built in the African American West Las Vegas area of Las Vegas, Nevada.
 The district was listed on the National Register of Historic Places in 2009.
-Terry and Jerry Holmes were born at 512 Byrnes Avenue in Berkley Square on March 3, 1951, to Canary and Clarence Holmes.

 Description

-Berkley Square is the earliest subdivision which was built in Nevada by and for the African American inhabitants of Las Vegas.
-The designer Paul R. Williams from Los Angeles is a globally acclaimed African-American architect; in the profession, he made huge progress for his race.
-Around one and one- half country miles from Las Vegas close to Owens Avenue and D Street, the Berkley Square Historic District is situated.
-And it is bound by Byrnes and Leonard avenues on the north and south, sequentially, and G and D Streets on the west and east, sequentially.
+Berkley Square was designed by Paul R. Williams from Los Angeles, considered a prominent African-American architect at the time.
+The district is also the first Black-owned subdivision in the United States.
+The Berkley Square Historic District is situated around one and one-half country miles from Las Vegas close to Owens Avenue] and D Street, and is bound by Byrnes and Leonard avenues on the north and south, sequentially, and G and D Streets on the west and east, sequentially.

 The Historic District includes 148 houses built between 1954 and 1955 in the Contemporary Ranch style with 2 models which contrasted by roof type, veranda protuberance and façade home stretches and fenestration.
 The quarter was arranged according to Federal Housing Administration standards of the day, demonstrating concern for traffic and pedestrian safety with limited access points and sidewalks disunited from the streets by a lawn strip.